syahman/syahman.github.com/_posts/2015-10-30-panduan-pemasangan-oraclexe-pada-server-centos.md

     1.the APEX http port (8080 by default)
-    2.the database (TNS) listener port (1521 by default) 3.A single password to be assigned to the database SYS and SYSTEM users whether you want the database to start automatically when the system starts (Yes by default) Unless you have other software, or Oracle Instances, running elsewhere, the defaults should be fine.
+    2.the database (TNS) listener port (1521 by default) 3.A single password to be assigned to the database SYS and SYSTEM users 4.whether you want the database to start automatically when the system starts (Yes by default) Unless you have other software, or Oracle Instances, running elsewhere, the defaults should be fine.

 **Arahan initial setup oracle XE**